Published by Carl Hedinger. Last Updated on February 8, 2024.

 Winter Lights is “Asheville’s Brightest Holiday Celebration,” with thousands of lights stretching for more than a mile of the gardens campus.
 This is the Arboretum’s largest fundraiser, so your ticket will go to a certainly worthy cause.

-Beyond Winter Lights, special Events are always happening at the Arboretum.
+Beyond the Asheville Arboretum Lights, special Events are always happening at the Arboretum.
 From one day/night only to weekly recurring events, you are sure to find something worth experiencing.

 Do you enjoy live music?
 During the warmer months (through October 1), ArborEvenings offers a chance to stroll through the gardens while listening to live music from local and regional artists.